facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns the maximum value of ``x``.
     ``x`` must be an orderable type.
-    Note: 1.
-Timestamp is in microsecond precision.
-          2. Map type is not orderable type in Spark.
-          3. Nested nulls are allowed within complex types.

 .. spark:function:: max_by(x, y) -> [same as x]